-- 60. Plaintiff repleads and incorporates by reference each and every allegation set forth in the preceding paragraphs as if fully set forth herein. - 61.
-The [REDACTED] Copyrights are the subject of a valid copyright registrations. - 62.
-Plaintiff, at all relevant times, has been the holder of the copyright registrations and exclusive rights of and belonging to [REDACTED], including but not limited to the [REDACTED] Copyrights and derivative works. - 63.
-This copyright registration s are of significant value and have been produced and created at considerable expense.
+- 58. Plaintiff repleads and incorporates by reference each and every allegation set forth in the preceding paragraphs as if fully set forth herein. - 59.
+The Copyrights are the subject of valid copyright registrations.

-- 64. The authentic products featuring the [REDACTED] Copyrights typically include a copyright notice advising the general public that the [REDACTED] Products are protected by the Copyright Laws of the United States. - 65.
+- 60. Plaintiff, at all relevant times, has been the holder of the copyright registrations and exclusive rights of and belonging to including but not limited to the Copyrights and derivative works. - 61.
+This copyright registrations are of significant value and have been produced and created at considerable expense. - 62.
 Upon information and belief, Defendants had access to the copyrighted work through Plaintiff's normal business activities.
-After accessing Plaintiff's work, Defendants wrongfully created copies of the copyrighted work without Plaintiff's consent, and engaged in, and continue to engage in acts of widespread infringement. - 66.
-[REDACTED] is informed, and thereon alleges, that Defendants further infringed the [REDACTED] Copyrights by making, or causing to be made, derivative works by producing and distributing unauthorized reproductions of the [REDACTED] Copyrights, without the permission of [REDACTED]. - 67.
-Each Defendant, without the permission or consent of the Plaintiff, has sold, and continues to sell, online infringing derivative works of Plaintiff's Copyrights.
-Each Defendant has violated Plaintiff's exclusive rights of reproduction and distribution.
-Each Defendant's actions constitute an infringement of Plaintiff's exclusive rights protected under the Copyright Act (17 U.S.C. §101 et seq.). - 68.
-Further, as a direct result of the Defendants' acts of copyright infringement, Defendants have obtained profits they would not have otherwise realized but for their infringement of Plaintiff's Copyrights.
-[REDACTED] is entitled to disgorgement of Defendants' profits, directly and indirectly, attributable to said infringement. - 69.
-Defendants, with knowledge of Plaintiff's Copyrights, indirectly infringed Plaintiff's Copyrights by encouraging, causing, and materially contributing to infringing conduct by others.
-Defendants knowingly engaged in, supervised, and/or controlled infringing activity and the sale of Counterfeit Products, and have a direct financial interest in, and stood to gain a direct financial benefit from, such infringing activity.
+After accessing Plaintiff's work, Defendants wrongfully created copies of the copyrighted work without Plaintiff's consent, and engaged in, and continue to engage in acts of widespread infringement. - 63.
+Copyrights by making, or causing to be made, derivative works by producing and distributing unauthorized reproductions of the Copyrights, without the permission of - 64.
+Defendants, without the permission or consent of the Plaintiff, have sold, and continue to sell, online infringing derivative works of Plaintiff's Copyrights.
+Defendants have violated Plaintiff's exclusive rights of reproduction and distribution.
+Defendants' actions constitute infringement of Plaintiff's exclusive rights protected under the Copyright Act (17 U.S.C. §101 et seq.). - 65.
+Further, as a direct result of the Defendants' acts of copyright infringement, Defendants have obtained profits they would not have otherwise realized but for their infringement of Plaintiff's Copyrights. is entitled to disgorgement of Defendants' profits, directly and indirectly, attributable to said infringement.

-- 70. As a result of each Defendant's infringement of Plaintiff's exclusive rights under U.S. Copyright Law, Plaintiff is entitled to relief pursuant to 17 U.S.C. § 504. - 71.
-The conduct of each Defendant is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiff great and irreparable injury that cannot fully be compensated or measured monetarily.
+- 66. Defendants, with knowledge of Plaintiff's Copyrights, indirectly infringed Plaintiff's Copyrights by encouraging, causing, and materially contributing to infringing conduct by others.
+Defendants knowingly engaged in, supervised, and/or controlled infringing activity and the sale of Counterfeit Products, and have a direct financial interest in, and stood to gain a direct financial benefit from, such infringing activity. - 67.
+As a result of Defendants' infringement of Plaintiff's exclusive rights under U.S. Copyright Law, Plaintiff is entitled to relief pursuant to 17 U.S.C. § 504. - 68.
+The conduct of Defendants is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiff great and irreparable injury that cannot fully be compensated or measured monetarily.
 Plaintiff has no adequate remedy at law.
-As such, pursuant to 17 U.S.C. §§ 502 and 503, Plaintiff is entitled to injunctive relief prohibiting each Defendant from further infringing Plaintiff's Copyrights, and ordering that each Defendant destroy all unauthorized and/or infringing copies and reproductions of Plaintiff's Copyrights.
-Defendants' copies, plates, and other embodiments of the copyrighted work from which copies can be reproduced should be impounded and forfeited to [REDACTED] as instruments of infringement, under 17 U.S.C. § 503.
+As such, pursuant to 17 U.S.C. §§ 502 and 503, Plaintiff is entitled to injunctive relief prohibiting Defendants from further infringing Plaintiff's Copyrights, and ordering that Defendants destroy all unauthorized and/or infringing copies and reproductions of Plaintiff's Copyrights.